FusRaDa/sunlightright-svelte-project/README.md

 - Explain other factors that were not accounted for such as BMI
 - Depict RDA of vitamin D and question adequacy and risks of too much solar radiation
 - Implement Google Analytics
-- Add Reset button at very bottom of page
+- Add Reset button/text at very bottom of page

 **Current Tasks**
+- improve optimalmsg in finding a better range of sun peaks & remind the chosen factors.
 - Bottom section of page should explain two things:
   - the importance of sunlight
   - introduction of developer (you) w/ links like Linkedln

 **Future Tasks**
-- improve optimalmsg in finding a better range of sun peaks & remind the chosen factors.